BrunoAwdd/qvm/ROADMAP.md

 - [ ] Benchmark: `tensor vs full-state` in time and RAM usage
 - [ ] Create `estimate_entanglement(&Circuit)`
 - [ ] Measure-X and Measure-Y
+- [ ] Fix CUDA Backend.
+Device should never to be dropped, but we can play with context and stream.

 ## 🔬 Version 0.4 — Scientific Expansion and Interoperability